aarontran/snr-filaments/agenda.md

 11. Think about Tycho -- who else estimated B field amplification?
     Should the electrons be loss-limited, or what (magnetic field damping instead)?
 Make sure our result -- decreasing filament widths -- is sane.
+12. iPython notebook is kind of slow.
+Refactor / clean up code

 Other issue
 -----------